 This post contains sponsored products.

 I think it’s both safe and honest to say that out of all the desserts, cakes, pastries, and sweets I’ve tried to make sugar-free, cinnamon buns are my absolute favourite.
-If I make these things in the morning, it’s a fair estimate I’ll have eaten 15-20 of them by the end of the day.
-After I got my Kenwood complete with a dough hook, my cinnamon buns reached a whole new level – the hook makes the dough incredibly uniform and smooth, which means the buns turn out amazing.
-There really is nothing else that brings me back to my childhood as much as sitting down with freshly baked cinnamon buns – the smell, the texture, the tastes compliment each other in some sort of magical formula that takes me back in an instant.
+If I make these things in the morning, it’s a fair estimate to say I’ll have eaten 15-20 of them by the end of the day.
+After I got my Kenwood complete with a dough hook back in 2014, my cinnamon buns reached a whole new level – the hook makes the dough incredibly uniform and smooth, which means the buns turn out amazing.
+There really is nothing else that brings me back to my childhood as much as sitting down with freshly baked cinnamon buns – the smell, the texture and the taste compliment each other in some sort of magical formula that brings me back in an instant.

 50 grams/1.8 oz. of fresh yeast or 25 grams/0.9 oz. of active dry yeast